 "Stewardship: To lead, guide and take responsibility for the efficient use of our resources supporting the delivery of services to those we care for."

-Group Executive Director, Finance & Corporate Services Tony was appointed Executive Director Finance and Support Services for Mercy Health in June 2011 after serving as the Acting Chief Financial Officer.
-He assumed the role of Group Executive Director Finance & Corporate Services in April 2015.
-He has more than 20 years’ experience in the health industry through executive positions including Chief Financial Officer and Chief Information Officer of the Southern Health Care Network and Associate Director of a healthcare consultancy firm.
+Tony was appointed Executive Director Finance and Corporate Services for Mercy Health in June 2011 after serving as the Acting Chief Financial Officer for approximately nine months.
+He has more than 20 years’ experience in the health and aged care sectors through executive positions including 11 years as an Associate Director of Paxton Partners, a healthcare consultancy firm, and 4 years as Chief Financial Officer and Chief Information Officer of the Southern Health Care Network.

 Ms Clare Grieveson BSc (Hons) (Lond), MHSM, GCertLACC, AFACHSM, GAICD

 “I think innovation is about having a big vision but taking little steps and implementing small innovations, every day, every week and every month to get there.
 Each time we humbly implement a small innovation we make things a little bit better and it brings us a little bit closer to achieving our grand aspiration.”

 Clare assumed the role of Executive Director Risk Management & Quality in February 2014, before her appointment as Group Executive Director Quality, Risk & Service Improvement in April 2015.
 She is responsible for the overall leadership and direction of risk management, consumer experience, service improvement, quality compliance and quality improvement for Mercy Health.
 Clare has a clinical background in speech pathology and 20 years’ experience in the health industry, including senior management roles at Monash Health and service planning and performance roles at the Victorian Department of Health and Human Services.
 She is an Associate Fellow of the Australasian College of Health Service Management and Graduate of the Australian Institute of Company Directors.